Watashi no Yō ni

 "Watashi no Yō ni" (私のように) is the 38th single by Japanese singer/songwriter Chisato Moritaka.
-Written by Moritaka and Shin Kōno, the single was released by zetima on March 17, 1999.
+Written by Moritaka and Shin Kono, the single was released by zetima on March 17, 1999.
 The song was used by Kirin for their Naturals smoothies commercials.

 Chart performance

 "Watashi no Yō ni" peaked at No. 37 on Oricon's singles chart and sold 11,000 copies.

 Other versions

 Moritaka re-recorded the song and uploaded the video on her YouTube channel on September 28, 2013.
 This version is also included in Moritaka's 2014 self-covers DVD album Love Vol. 5.